Skip to content

 The VA offers this free, secure, and private self-help mobile app created specifically to support the health and well-being of survivors of MST.
 The app has over 30 specialized tools and other features to help MST survivors cope with challenges, manage symptoms, improve their quality of life, and find hope.
 Users don’t need to create an account or be in treatment to use the app.
 Personal information entered in the app is not shared with anyone, including the VA.

 Also see: Help for Veterans Distressed by Recent Events Related to MST and Violence Toward People of Color.
-This covers suggestions and resources for connecting with care for MST survivors, and others feeling pain and distress due to events related to MST (as well as violence toward people of color).
+This covers suggestions and resources for connecting with care for MST survivors and others feeling pain and distress due to events related to MST (as well as violence toward people of color).

-For help with treatment and health care related to experiences of MST, please contact your local VA medical center and ask to speak to the MST Coordinator.
+To learn more about help with treatment and health care related to experiences of MST, please contact your local VA medical center and ask to speak to the MST Coordinator.

-#9 – Can I sue the military for MST?
+Can I Sue the Military for MST?

 Yale Law School reports several lawsuits against the VA related to military sexual trauma.